 Generally, your leader will ride at the front of the group, guiding the way and controlling the pace.
 In some destinations, our support vehicle acts as the back marker, ensuring constant support and making sure no one gets left behind.
 On some trips, a separate rider will also be at the back.

-Most of our trips depart during the milder months when the weather isn’t too hot or cold, so the ride should be as pleasant (and safe) as possible.
+Most of our trips depart during the milder months when the weather isn’t too hot or cold, so the bike ride should be as pleasant (and safe) as possible.

 Not as a rule.
 However, any injuries you might suffer while riding should be covered by a comprehensive travel insurance policy (we can recommend some good brands if you’re unsure).